 SUPPORT BLACK BUSINESSES

-Meanwhile, Black-owned restaurants, food businesses, and farms abound, with our own roundup including nearly 50 options, from Ida B’s Table to Connie’s Chicken & Waffles to Taharka Brothers Ice Cream, while local food blogger Arli Lima of of Arli’s Appetite has also created a list including several others.
+Meanwhile, Black-owned restaurants, food businesses, and farms abound, with our own roundup including nearly 50 options, from Ida B’s Table to Connie’s Chicken & Waffles, while local food blogger Arli Lima of of Arli’s Appetite has also created a list including several others.
 Local food education nonprofit Black Girls Cook Inc. has also started a list of several local Black-led organizations fighting for food justice, access, and sovereignty.

 Black-owned bakery Crust By Mack has created a new pastry-filled “celebrate box,” with a portion of proceeds in honor of families who have lost loved ones to gun violence or police brutality and benefitting organizations like Invisible Majority, a Baltimore creative incubator that provides resources for local Black artists.

 CLLCTVLY, a local social change nonprofit, has also created the Baltimore Black-Led Solidarity Fund to provide $500 micro-grants for Black-led and Black-owned organizations impacted by COVID-19.